 Every woman has different experiences of menopause and the symptoms.
 Many of the symptoms and side effects can be helped or eased by exercising, but knowing what type of exercise is good for menopause might stop you in your tracks.

-The answer is all exercise is good for menopause, its more what types of exercise are best for you.
-Menopause is something women go through from the age of 40 onwards, so you need to make sure you are safe whilst exercising but also that you are going to enjoy what you are doing.
+The answer is all exercise is good for menopause; it's more what types of exercise are best for you.
+Menopause is something most women go through from the age of 40 onwards, so you need to make sure you are safe whilst exercising but also that you are going to enjoy what you are doing.